 Every product in a PDS4 archive has a unique Logical Identifier (LID).
 It also has a Version Identifier (VID).
 These are often used together as a LIDVID.
 When a product is revised, its LID remains constant but its VID is incremented.
 A LIDVID is guaranteed to be unique across the whole PDS system.
 To ensure uniqueness, when you create LIDVIDs for your products you must follow the rules for forming a LIDVID as specified in the Standards Reference [2] Section 6D.
+We will discuss this in detail later in Section 5 of this handbook.
+For now, an example will illustrate the concept.

-3 For archives that accumulate over time, such as for a planetary mission, a delivery to PDS may consist of a subset of a bundle, perhaps only a collection or part of a collection.
+&lt;sup>3 For archives that accumulate over time, such as for a planetary mission, a delivery to PDS may consist of a subset of a bundle, perhaps only a collection or part of a collection.